 Codes help us "squeeze" a lot of essential information in a short span of time.

-"Q" ham radio codes were devised to abbreviate entire sentences (in CW) that recur often during most ham radio exchanges.
+"Q" codes were devised to abbreviate entire sentences (in CW) that recur often during most ham radio exchanges.

 As you listen across amateur radio bands, you will often hear ham radio operators use "Q" codes.